 “The Joan B. Dunlop Award will help re-energize our work in Nigeria,” said Esiet.
 “The need is now greater than ever for girls to access sexual and reproductive health services, free of the fear of reprisal.
 In the spirit of Joan Dunlop, we’ve got to get on with the work that urgently needs our attention.
 We have to hold our leaders accountable.
 We must make it impossible for governments to deny girls their fundamental human rights.”

 The Joan B. Dunlop Award was created in tribute to the extraordinary legacy of IWHC’s first president, who passed away on June 29, 2012.
 The award, which comes with a cash prize of $7,500, is intended to recognize activists who work under difficult circumstances to promote the health and rights of women and girls.

 “Joan Dunlop helped place women at the center of global population policy and inspired countless advocates and policymakers to join the fight for women’s rights,” said IWHC President Françoise Girard.
 “Adenike Esiet is a courageous and passionate activist who is deeply committed to the right of women and girls to control their lives and their bodies.
-We are proud to present Adenike with the first Joan B. Dunlop Award.”Tags: Action Health Incorporated, Nigeria, adolescent girls, comprehensive sexuality education, gala
+We are proud to present Adenike with the first Joan B. Dunlop Award.”Tags: Action Health Incorporated, Joan Dunlop, Nigeria, adolescent girls, comprehensive sexuality education, gala